My oldest is getting married. Yes, that outs me as old enough to have become a mother the year I graduated from college.

 It’s a nasty surprise to realize how few truly full memories we manage to form.
 That’s because we only efficiently latch on to memories when we pay attention.
 We’re more likely to do so when the experience is new.
 That’s probably why we seek out emotionally charged thrills (roller coasters or white water rafting), get so much out of travel, and remember firsts like our first kiss or first attempt driving a stick shift.

 The emotional and sensory experience of one’s first baby makes for lasting memories.
-Ordinary moments remain imprinted on my body as well as my mind: a newborn slumped against me in sleep, a toddler crouching on sturdy legs to watch a beetle, an inquisitive child taking everything apart.
-As I watch this tall and capable young man go through the many rituals surrounding his upcoming wedding, I feel as if I exist in multifaceted time, sensing the layers of his childhood simultaneously.
+Ordinary moments remain imprinted on my body as well as my mind from my son’s early years: a newborn slumped against me in sleep, a toddler crouching on sturdy legs to watch a beetle, an inquisitive child taking everything apart.
+As I watch this tall and capable young man go through the many rituals surrounding his upcoming wedding, I feel as if I exist in multifaceted time, sensing the layers of his childhood simultaneously with the present.

 I know it’s easy to miss the simple grandeur all around us.
 I do it all the time.
 I get distracted, I multitask, I’m too busy to make eye contact and when I do I might very well be thinking of something else.
 But we have to live in the fullness of our lives right now.
 That means engaging in the sights, sounds, tastes, thoughts, and feelings unique to our own experience.